blessed-sibanda/ansaz/book/7-stars.md

 end
 ```

 Implement `create` and `destroy` actions in `stars` controller.
-To improve the user experiences we will implement the `star` ring via ajax.
+To improve the user experiences we will implement the starring feature via ajax.

 ```ruby
 class StarsController < ApplicationController